Bethesda Birth Injury Lawyer

 - Causation: This is the link between the healthcare provider’s breach of duty and your child’s birth injuries.
 You must show the infant’s injuries were the direct result of what the doctor or hospital did or failed to do.
 A common defense is that the child would have suffered the birth injury or birth defect anyway, without the healthcare provider’s negligence.
 It is up to you to show that the injuries would not have occurred without medical malpractice.
 Medical expert testimony may be needed to help prove the causal link.

 - Damages: This is the final element in a birth injury claim.
 You must prove that the doctor’s or hospital’s acts or omissions caused your family real and specific damages.
 These damages may include medical bills, physical injuries, pain and suffering, emotional distress, mental anguish, loss of quality of life, and other losses.
 Medical records, medical bills, and photographs can be used to help prove your damages.
 This is an important part of the claim process.
 If your case goes to trial, the jury determines the amount of pain and suffering damages.
-Our attorneys can demonstrate the tremendous impact your child’s birth injuries have had on your family’s lives.
+Our Bethesda personal injury attorneys can demonstrate the tremendous impact your child’s birth injuries have had on your family’s lives.

-Keep in mind that an expert witness testimony is always key in medical malpractice cases, as they can provide professional proof that the defendant (medical practitioner) breached his/her duty.
+Keep in mind that expert witness testimony is always key in medical malpractice cases, as they can provide professional proof that the defendant (medical practitioner) breached his/her duty.

 Statute of Limitations for a Bethesda Birth Injury